 14 Wedding Things You Can Cut Without Feeling Guilty (Even If Everyone Else Is Doing Them)

-Let’s rip the lace off gently, shall we?
+Let's rip the lace off, shall we.

 You don’t have to do what every other bride is doing.